 We have achieved the ‘Healthy School’ award, and encourage healthy eating through curriculum activities as part of a broader education about healthy lifestyles.

 All children in Reception, Year 1 and Year 2 classes are provided with free fruit or vegetables for mid-morning snack.
 Older children can purchase a healthy snack from the tuck shop or bring fruit or vegetables from home.

 Compulsory standards are now in place for schools concerning the food provided at lunchtimes and at other times.
 Dussindale has an excellent kitchen on site that provides all the cooked dinners.
-The meals, devised by Edward and Blake, are very popular with the children (current menu at bottom of page).
-School dinners cost £2.10 per day, per child, and children can choose either a hot dinner or a school packed lunch.
+The meals, devised by Harrison Catering Ltd are very popular with the children.
+School dinners cost £2.20 per day, per child, and children can choose either a hot dinner or a school packed lunch.
 A drink of water is always served with hot dinners.
 School packed lunches include a fruit juice drink.
-For an additional charge of 30p, children having hot dinners or home packed lunches can also have a fruit juice drink.

 In accordance with the school’s healthy eating policy, we ask that packed lunches brought from home should adhere to the same healthy standards as school meals, i.e:

 - Bread, rice, pasta, couscous or other carbohydrate source

 - Meat, fish, cheese or soya product for protein